samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 > ### What Would Your Character Do?
 >
-> Ask yourself as you play, “What would my character do?”
+> Ask yourself as you play, "What would my character do?"
 Playing a role involves some amount of getting into another person’s head and understanding what motivates them and how those motivations translate into action.
 In D&D, those actions unfold against the backdrop of a fantastic world full of situations we can only imagine.
 How does your character react to those situations?
 >
 > This advice comes with one important caveat: avoid character choices that ruin the fun of the other players and the DM.
 Choose actions that delight you and your friends.